humhub/humhub/protected/humhub/docs/guide/developer/git-installation.md

 =========================

 The following guide describes a git based installation of the HumHub platform.
-Please note that this is only recommended for developers and testers and should not be used as production installation.
-For production systems, please follow the [Installation Guide for Administrators](../admin/installation.md).
+Please note that this is only recommended for developers and testers and should not be used in production environments.
+For production environments, please follow the [Installation Guide for Administrators](../admin/installation.md).

 Database Setup
 -----------